nickserv/danamccurdy.com/_posts/2020-06-11-most-of-our-moments.md

 image: 'https://i.imgur.com/Oi3IENR.png'
 ---
 In most of our moments,
-feeling fear
+the fear we feel
-is imagining pain
+is pain we imagine
 in the future.

-And feeling sadness
+And the sadness we feel
-is remembering pain
+is pain remembered
 in our past.

-Without the mind,
+Without the mind
 reminding us
 of past or future,
 there is only the present,